mitchlloyd/mitchlloyd.github.io/_posts/2015-11-01-still-programming-2.md

 ---------------------------------------------------------

-So if humans are going to continue programming for now, why can't we ship this work to low-wage workers overseas as my teachers suggested in 1998?
-There are two aspects of programming that make this strategy difficult.
+So if humans are going to continue programming for now, why can't we ship this work to low-wage workers overseas as my teacher~~s~~ suggested in 1998? ~~There are two aspects of programming that make this strategy difficult~~.
 First, adding programmers to a software project has rapidly diminishing returns.
 Second, for a software project to succeed, the ideas that motivate it and the ideas in the program must be closely aligned.

 For most software projects I would not expect, for instance, a team of 1000 programmers to produce software any better or faster than a team of 5